How can you tell the difference between bronze and brass?

 Chemical composition and structure: laboratory analysis to distinguish bronze from brass

 As we have seen, visual clues quickly reach their limits.
-To counter these limitations, art professionals and collectors can turn to scientific analysis to validate the composition of works.
-Thanks to material characterization technologies, it is now possible to precisely identify the composition, structure and origin of an alloy.
-These methods provide art market professionals with tangible, verifiable proof of value.
+To address this issue, art professionals and collectors can turn to scientific analysis to verify the composition of artworks.
+Thanks to materials characterization technologies, it is possible to precisely identify the composition, structure, and origin of an alloy.
+These methods provide art market professionals with tangible, verifiable evidence to support valuation.

 Alloy analysis: the elemental signature of bronze and brass